 Maggie Smith is from Mount Sterling, Kentucky.
-She is now a Sophomore with a major in Agriculture Natural Resources with a double minor in Communications and Appalachian Studies.
+She is now a Senior with a major in Agriculture Natural Resources with a double minor in Communications and Appalachian Studies.
 Maggie’s plans after graduation include obtaining a job in extension, write a book, and promote local agriculture through each aspect of her career.
 She eventually wants to run for the Commissioner of Agriculture for Kentucky.
 Maggie’s extracurricular activities include: Student Leader – Berea Ambassadors, Student Leader – Berea Patrons, Talcott House Council Vice President, SGA Student Judiciary, Mountaineer Club Member, and Student Judiciary Board Member.
 A few interesting things about Maggie are that she loves cattle, Loretta and Conway, Tractors, books about Appalachia, a good cup of coffee, a cold glass of Sweet Tea and cooking.

 Britney Napier is from Clay County, Kentucky which is found in Central Appalachia and is statistically the hardest place to live.
 She is currently a Sophomore majoring in Sociology with a concentration in Appalachian Studies and considering a History minor.
 Her goals after graduating from Berea College include being involved with social movements in Appalachia for the improvement of education, living conditions, and the rights of Appalachian people.
 Britney’s involvement at Berea College is being a part of the Berea College Promise Neighborhood Initiatives and volunteering with Berea Buddies.
 A few interesting facts about Britney: she does traditional, modern, and free form fiber arts, she plays the ukulele, and is learning traditional folk tunes on the banjo.